-targets Monitoring at corporate level Approach to setting and monitoring targets and/or goals

-Row 1 Company- wide - We have a company-wide goal of compliance with all legal and regulatory requirements.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Site/facility specific targets and/or Targets are monitored at the corporate level Goals are monitored at the corporate level We have a company-wide goal of compliance with all legal and regulatory requirements.
 This is detailed in our global HSE policy, global HSE Standard and as a part of our company code.
 For example, our more water intensive assets are generally subject to site-specific limits on the quality of discharge and quantity of abstraction.
-In these cases, our goal is to

-ensure ongoing compliance with those limits rather than setting absolute reduction targets.
-We set these goals pursuant to our policy commitment to prevent pollution, and a strategic

-and goals corporate priority to be compliant.
+In these cases, our goal is to ensure ongoing compliance with those limits rather than setting absolute reduction targets.
+We set these goals pursuant to our policy commitment to prevent pollution, and a strategic priority to be compliant.
 We track performance against this goal at a frequency agreed with the regulator and report progress to senior management bi-monthly.
-We also set

-Business level quantitative targets to reduce our water use across our main office portfolio in the UK.
-We monitor usage, track performance and report to senior management on a quarterly basis.
+We also set quantitative targets to reduce our water use across our main office portfolio in the UK.
+We monitor usage, track performance and the progress is reviewed by the relevant function and business managers.

-level Goals are

-specific monitored

-targets at the

-and/or corporate

-goals level

-Site/facility

-specific

-targets

-and/or

-goals